BDubon/Wander/README.md

 Summary
 	  Our group is planning to build a web scraper to gather data about products offered on Amazon.com.
-  With intend to periodically track and collect data so the end user can track prices changes over time.
+  We intend to periodically track and collect data so the end user can track price changes over time.
-  Also, we plan on offering a graphical user interface (GUI) where the user will easily be able to paste a product’s url and visually compare the compiled data for such product.
+  We also plan on offering a graphical user interface (GUI) where the user will easily be able to paste a product’s url and visually compare the compiled data for such product.

 Project Goals